daabir/dbSwitch/README.md

-# dbSwitch
+# dbSwitch(readline)
-lightweight app that saves you the hustle of writing connection functions for databases, setting up env files and more. go through the code to understand.
+lightweight app that demonstrates readline module.

 # how to use
     1. Clone repository. or download the zipped verion.